JunkynioyPH/PyStory/README.md

 # PyStory

-A **A Base-Game Template that allows for creation of Text-based/Visual-Novel/Date-sim type game, with ease (for me at least))**
+**A Base-Game Template that allows for creation of Text-based/Visual-Novel/Date-sim type game, with ease (for me at least))**

 # Gist of its functionality